Mingze2379/mingze2379.github.io/index.md

     2023.5 - Check our final report <a href="https://vxml.pims.math.ca/projects/2022-2023/combinatorics">here</a>.
   </li>
   <li>
-    2022.10 - I am glad to work on Combinatorics and Knot Theory for RNA-DNA Complexes with Professor <a href="https://artsandscience.usask.ca/profile/CSoteros">Chris Soteros</a> and Professor <a href="https://www.mmferrari.net">Margherita Maria Ferrari</a>.
+    2022.10 - I am glad to work on Combinatorics and Knot Theory for RNA-DNA Complexes, supervised by Professor <a href="https://artsandscience.usask.ca/profile/CSoteros">Chris Soteros</a> and Professor <a href="https://www.mmferrari.net">Margherita Maria Ferrari</a>.
   </li>
 </ul>